Regular procedure

 General (scope, time limits)

-In 2022, the general decision-making 6 months deadline was observed in 100% of the cases, leaving no case with prolonged determination duration.[3]
-According to the SAR, the average duration of asylum procedures on the merits ranges from 3 to 6 months, including for nationalities such as Syria, and Afghanistan.[4]
+In 2023, the general 6 months deadline for issuing an asylum decision was observed in 100% of case.[3]
+According to the SAR, the average duration of asylum procedures on the merits ranges from 4 to 6 months,[4] although according to the available independent reports[5] the four-months deadline was observed in 95% of the monitored cases.

-46% (14,474 persons) of all 31,592 asylum seekers with pending proceedings in 2022[12] abandoned their procedures in Bulgaria.
-This was a significant increase compared to 26% in 2021, 39% in 2020, but still lower than 83% in 2019.
-The usual reasons motivating asylum seekers to abandon their asylum procedures in Bulgaria and abscond were the congested procedures, low recognition rated for some nationalities as well as poor reception conditions.
-Although for the first time in a decade the Afghan applicants did not register a recognition rate significantly lower than the EU-average, with 49% overall recognition rate (14% refugee recognition rate and 35% subsidiary protection rate) and 51% rate of rejection, the vast majority of them (95%)[13] continued to abscond before their first instance decision, which was issued on the merits in just 0.7%[14] of the caseload.
+46% (16,211 persons) of all 33,703 asylum seekers with pending applications in 2023[10] abandoned their procedures in Bulgaria.
+This was a slight increase compared to 45% in 2022, but even more significant when compared to 26% in 2021 and39% in 2020, though still lower than 83% in 2019.
+The usual reasons motivating asylum seekers to abandon the asylum procedure in Bulgaria and abscond were the low recognition rate for certain nationalities, poor reception conditions, lack of integration opportunities, but most importantly their plans to reach other EU countries as a final destination from the onset of their flight.
+While in 2022 the Afghan applicants for the first time in a decade enjoyed a significantly higher recognition rate than in previous years, with 49% overall recognition (14% refugee recognition / 35% subsidiary protection rate), in 2023 the overall recognition rate once more lowered, going to 14 (5% refugee recognition / 9% subsidiary protection) with the rejection rate standing at 84%.
+This likely motivated most of them (68%),[11] though less than in 2022 (95%)[12] to abscond before their first instance decision, issued on the merits in just 2%[13] of the caseload.

 In-merit decisions